zomux/deepy-draw/README.md

 ### Note

-Core components in the implementation are copied from https://github.com/jbornschein/draw
+Core components in the implementation are copied from https://github.com/jbornschein/draw, thanks for the great work of https://github.com/jbornschein.

 ### Tricky parts in the model